TelechaBot/Kitan/README.md

 ```

 ---

 ![anime](https://github.com/TelechaBot/Kitan/blob/main/.github/anime.webp?raw=true)
-> This image is used as decoration for this page and is not part of the project.
+> This image is decorative and not part of the project.